Atul Sharma: Surjit Bindrakhia

 During this time, he mentored a then young and raw singer Surjit Bindrakhia.
-Along with the lyricist Samsher Singh Sandhu, the three formed perhaps one of most legendary and finest team in Punjabi music.
+Along with the lyricist Samsher Singh Sandhu, the three formed perhaps one of the most legendary and finest teams in Punjabi music.
 Starting from Bindrakhia's first album "Munda Ki Mangda", which became widely popular in Punjab, the trio delivered some of Punjabi music's most popular music ever.
 The Success of the first album carried forward with the massive hit "Bas Kar Bas Kar" in 1992, and then "Dupatta Tera Satt Rang Da" in 1994 which established Bindrakhia as the global superstar of Punjabi Music.
 The single "Dupatta Tera Satt Rang Da" went on to top the UK music Charts for numerous weeks, and became one of the first Punjabi songs to sell a million copies in the UK.
 For the same album, Atul Sharma was presented a platinum record at the Wembley Arena in the honour of the albums record breaking success.
 This success was followed by further hits like "Lakk tunu tunu", "Mukhda deke ke", "Billiyan Akhiyan", "Saanu tedi tedi takhdi tun", "Peke hunde maawan naal" and "Yaar Bolda", a song that has reached a cult status in Punjabi folk music the world over.

 Almost all the albums produced by this trio, went on to achieve commercial success in India as well as the Western markets of the UK, Canada, and the US.
 Their hugely successful trio, delivered record sales of over 250 million copies in total, out of which over 100 million came from outside India.